The Love Suicides at Sonezaki: Plot

-The Importance of Setting
+The importance of setting

 Scenes one and two take place at Osaka while scene three takes place from Dojima to the Sonezaki shrine.
 However, the original performance included a scene before scene one where the viewers see Ohatsu go on a pilgrimage to the temples of Kannon at Osaka.
 The first stop in the pilgrimage was Tayuji which is close to Sonezaki Wood.
-In Buddhism, Kannon is a bodhisattva who helps people in need and the goal of those on the pilgrimage is to be reborn in Fudaraku (Kannon's paradise).
+In Mahayana Buddhism, Kannon is a bodhisattva who helps people in need and the goal of those on the pilgrimage is to be reborn in Fudaraku (Kannon's paradise).
 The purpose behind the scene remains unclear and differing opinions exist.
 One opinion constitutes that Ohatsu's pilgrimage introduces an informal aspect to the play because the scene can be divided into a prelude and Ohatsu's pilgrimage.
 Another opinion disagrees, stating that the entire scene is a prelude to the play.
 Because the scene begins with lines from Tamura (a Noh play), the scene starts as semi-formal.
 This mode continues until Ohatsu's pilgrimage; the pilgrimage turns the scenes informal through its similarities with michiyuki.
 One argument points out that this scene bridges the gap between jidaimono and sewamono since jidaimono features heroes and the divine while sewamono shows everyday people.
 Another theory explains that the scene shows a difference between old and new jōruri using the two different pilgrimages shown in the prologue and scene one.
 The prologue's pilgrimage shows Ohatsu alone making her pilgrimage while in scene one, Ohatsu is with a client; the first pilgrimage represents an act of faith while the second represents business.
 This alludes to the medieval vs. urban Edo period Japan and the argument states that this resembles old and new jōruri.